sercankulcu/sercankulcu.github.io/_pages/about.md

 <img align="right" width="150" alt="owl coffee beans" src="/images/owl-coffee-beans.png">

-I'm Sercan Külcü, an assistant professor in the computer science department at Giresun University.
-As a hands-on software engineer with over 15 years of experience, I am a versatile and driven professional with a PhD in wireless communication.
-I am highly skilled in low-power wireless communication, embedded and real-time operating systems, C/C++ programming, and machine learning applications.
-In addition, I have been sharing my expertise by teaching OOP and Java courses since 2015.
+I am Sercan Külcü, an assistant professor in the Computer Science Department at Giresun University.
+With a solid background of over 15 years in software engineering, I hold a PhD in wireless communication.
+My expertise includes low-power wireless communication, embedded and real-time operating systems, C/C++ programming, and machine learning applications.
+I have also been teaching courses in Object-Oriented Programming and Java since 2015.

 **Note:** If any licensed content is found on the website, please don't hesitate to contact me via the links on the left-hand side.
 You can be sure that any related content will be quickly removed within 24 hours.